Creating Databases on Redis Enterprise Cloud Private (RCP)

 - Enter a Database Name that is up to 40 characters long;

 - Enter a Memory Limit.
 Please take in mind that replication is on.

-- If your database runs on flash, please specify your average item size(in bytes).
+- If your database will run with Redis on Flash, please specify your average item size(in bytes).
 This will allow us to configure your database in the most optimal way.

 - Select your preferred Data Persistence option.

 - Enter a password to secure your database; this is highly recommended.

 - Enter a Source IP/Subnet that you would like to require source traffic (i.e. your application server) to come from.